-Then in the next quote, Judas all the sudden decides it cant take the pressure……
+Then, in the next quote, the NRA decided it couldn’t take the pressure…

 “The parting of ways came only when Senator Dodd introduced still another bill (S. 1592) in March, 1965 which drastically intensified his earlier bills.
 The NRA opposed S.1592 and subsequent bills introduced by the Connecticut Senator.”

-So, when Satan himself (Dodd) doubled down, Judas (NRA) runs off, hanging all gun owners, making the rounds in D.C. to insure successful passage of the 1968 Gun Control Act.
-Today’s epistemologists⁴ could only imagine if the NRA waged begging campaigns for money back then, under the guise of “saving the Second Amendment.”
+So, when Dodd doubled down, the NRA ran off, hanging all gun owners, making the rounds in D.C. to insure successful passage of the 1968 Gun Control Act.

 The American Rifleman continues:

-- Impose manditory penalty for the carrying or use of a firearm, transported in interstate or foreign commerce, during the commission of certain crimes.
+1. Impose a mandatory penalty for the carrying or use of a firearm, transported in interstate or foreign commerce, during the commission of certain crimes.

-- Provide for notification of local police of perspective sales. [this is gun registration, how is that working for ya Hawaii?]
+b) providing for notification of local police of prospective sales. [this is gun registration, how is that working for ya, Hawaii?]

-- Require a 7-day waiting period by the seller after receipt of acknowledgment of notification of police
+c) requiring an additional 7-day waiting period by the seller after receipt of acknowledgment of notification to police

-- Prescribe a mininum age of 21 for a license to sell firearms and increasing the license fees
+d) prescribing a minimum age of 21 for obtaining a license to sell firearms and increasing the license fees

-- Provide for written notification by manufacturer or dealer to carrier that firearm is being shipped in interstate commerce.
+e) providing for written notification by manufacturer or dealer to carrier that a firearm is being shipped in interstate commerce.

 In part two of this article, I will analyze the NRA’s support for gun control post 1968.
-I will also discuss some of the things the organization does for the gun industry, and what its focus should be to save the organization.
+I will also discuss some of the things the organization does for the gun industry, and what members’ focus should be in order to save the organization.